Dry eye syndrome: 12 ways to get relief

 Wear quality sunglasses.
 When outdoors in daylight hours, always wear sunglasses that block 100% of the sun's UV rays.
 For the best protection, choose sunglasses that also feature a wrap-style frame to protect your eyes from wind, dust and other irritants that can cause or worsen dry eye symptoms.

 Other dry eye treatment considerations

-In addition to the dry eye treatments listed above, your eye doctor may recommend one or more of the following supplemental measures if any of the conditions below apply to you:
+In addition to the dry eye treatments listed above, your optician may recommend one or more of the following supplemental measures if any of the conditions below apply to you:

 Medication adjustment.
 Many medicines — including antihistamines, antidepressants, birth control pills, certain blood pressure medications and more — can cause or worsen dry eye symptoms.
 Even over-the-counter (nonprescription) medications for allergies and other conditions can cause dry eyes.

 Be sure to discuss all medications you are taking with your eye doctor if you are experiencing dry eye problems.
 In some cases, adjusting the type and number of medications you are taking may help reduce dry eye symptoms without causing adverse health effects.